- Training 2019 & Application 2020

 - Productions & Tours

 2019 OPERA & CULTURAL JOURNALISM

-The Académie du Festival d’Aix, with the support of the enoa network, is organising a unique workshop on cultural journalism, and more specifically on critical reviews of opera, under the supervision of South African journalist Shirley Apthorp (Financial Times, Opera Magazine, etc.) and Dutch playwright Willem Bruls (Opernwelt, The Wall Street Journal Europe, etc.).
+The Académie du Festival d’Aix, with the support of the enoa network, is organising a unique workshop on cultural journalism, and more specifically on critical reviews of opera, under the supervision of Dutch dramaturge Willem Bruls (Opernwelt, The Wall Street Journal Europe, etc.) and South African journalist Shirley Apthorp (Financial Times, Opera Magazine, etc.).

 « The continuation of expert professional commentary on music and music theatre is essential for the healthy future of art-form. » Shirley Apthorp & Willem Bruls